Zim women celebrate in solidarity with SA counterparts - NewsDay Zimbabwe

 By Sizani Weza

-“Today …we are celebrating the past where tens of thousands and millions of women fought and also died to achieve certain things which they thought were important,” said Fay Chung, an educator who has served in many capacities in Zimbabwe and abroad.
+“Today …we are celebrating the past where tens of thousands and millions of women fought and also died to achieve certain things which they thought were important,” said Fay Chung (in picture), an educator who has served in many capacities in Zimbabwe and abroad.

 Chung, a veteran of the Zimbabwe’s struggle for independence from colonial rule, was addressing guests at a Food for Thought session held at the United States Embassy Public Affairs Section.
 The discussion session was organised by women’s group, Munondida Foundation, in honor of National Women’s Day in South Africa.